System Efficiency Index – The Game Changer

 The limitations of the method, and lack of information it provides, makes it time consuming and inefficient to identify what causes efficiency deviations.
 Any small error in measurements would also render it totally invalid.

 Flow meters are costly to apply and only work on water-based circuits in the field.
 With such challenges in flow measurement, small temperature differences and unstable systems, it is impractical to use flow meters accurately in the field.

 To counter this, I developed a unique method based on fundamental energy laws and accurate refrigerant fluid data to closely measure HVACR system performance, giving all the answers directly.
 So, we could now identify problems more quickly and accurately, thus knowing what to do to prevent performance drift.
 We could therefore fix systems quickly with less downtime for customers.
 This technique is today known as the “ClimaCheck Method”.

-maintenance.
+Climate change is predicted to cause more frequent hot and cold weather extremes, increasing stress on HVACR systems.
+This is generating a strong demand for predictive maintenance.
 The market will not accept failures because it is a hot day!

 It’s time to change!

 I have said this before, but it is worth mentioning again; Almost all failures can be detected long before the symptoms are evident, but very few are noticed.
 So, why are so many systems still running themselves to failure?
 I would argue that this is a result of “business as usual” and unclear responsibilities, this causes ‘finger pointing’ to avoid responsibility, coupled with an unwillingness to adopt new technologies and methods.